gsamokovarov/break/README.md

 Break is another debugging take for Ruby.
 It is written in plain Ruby and doesn't have its own frontend.
-Once you `require "break"`, it integrates seamlessly with IRB and [Pry] and you have commands like `next` (or the short-cut `n`) straight in your REPL sessions.
+Once you `require "break"`, it integrates seamlessly with IRB and [Pry] and you have commands like `next` straight in your REPL sessions.
 You don't need to remember to start your debugger or change your development flow.
 Break embraces it, instead of forcing you to learn a new tool.

 ## Why we need a debugger in Ruby?